rkcullen/business-card-reader/README.md

 - Maven

 ### Build Command
-Run the following command in a command shell after cloning the repository:<br/>
+Run the following command in a command shell after cloning the repository:<br/><br/>
 `mvn clean verify`

 ### Run the Application
+This application parses out the name, phone number and email address from a sample business card text.<br/>
 The exercise requires a single String argument with line breaks surrounded by open/closed quotes, for example:<br/>

 > "Foobar Technologies<br/>